 Built in 1907, towards the end of the carriage heyday in America, this building is one of a limited number of early twentieth century private stable/carriage houses still existing in Washington.
-The Codman Carriage House and Stable was commissioned by one of Washington, DC' socially prominent residents, Martha Codman, and was designed by Codman's equally prominent and highly successful architect cousin, Ogden Codman.
-The building served as an important adjunct to the owner's residence at 2145 Decatur Place, N.W.
+The Codman Carriage House and Stable was commissioned by one of Washington, DC's socially prominent residents, Martha Codman, and was designed by Codman's equally prominent and highly successful architect cousin, Ogden Codman.
+The building served as an important adjunct to the owner's residence at 2145 Decatur Place, NW.

-DC designation: December 19, 1995
+DC Inventory: December 19, 1995

-Within Dupont Circle HD
+Within Dupont Circle Historic District